alphagov/govuk-infrastructure/terraform/deployments/github/README.md

 ## Applying Terraform

+**Warning**
+Any new resource "github_actions_organization_secret_repositories" that has been created in the GitHub Web UI before will be overwritten and set to an empty secret.

 1. Generate access token
   1. Go to https://github.com/settings/tokens/new
   2. Create a new token with permissions `admin:org` and `public_repo`